EHDEN/NetworkDashboards/docs/src/processes.Rmd

 ### Tabs View [Deprecated] {-}

+Note: This app is no longer maintaned and the associated urls were unlinked.

 **Target: admin user**

 Once there are data sources on the platform, data was uploaded to them and there are dashboards created on Superset, researchers can now browse through the dashboards and analyze and compare the data of the different data sources.